 Fiddle Leaf Fig Tree Facts

 The fiddle-leaf fig’s proper name is Ficus lyrata.
 It’s in the fig/mulberry family, Moraceae.
-It’s native to Cameroon in Africa, which is hot, humid and often rainy.
-This is what makes them challenging to grow them indoors because how many of us live in hot humid places?
+These tropical plants are native to Cameroon in Africa, which is hot, humid and often rainy.
+This is what makes them challenging to grow them as an indoor plant because how many of us live in hot humid places?

-It can grow up to 50 feet outdoors or 10 feet tall indoors.
-They are fairly fast growers which makes them really fun to have, but make sure they have enough room!
+This plant can grow up to 50 feet outdoors or 10 feet tall indoors.
+They are fairly fast growers with large leaves which makes them really fun to have, but make sure they have enough room!

 Fiddle Leaf Fig Tree Care